MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/network-error-occurred-while-communicating-with-remote-host.md

 _**Topic Last Modified:** 2009-11-18_

-The Microsoft Exchange Analyzer tool attempts to make a TCP connection to the host provided during the test.
-If the Exchange Remote Connectivity Analyzer tool is unable to establish a TCP connection over port 80 and port 443 with the host, then it displays the following error message.
+The Microsoft Remote Connectivity Analyzer attempts to make a TCP connection to the host provided during the test.
+If the Microsoft Remote Connectivity Analyzer tool is unable to establish a TCP connection over port 80 and port 443 with the host, then it displays the following error message.

 "A network connection error occurred while communicating with the remote host: '0'"